jingdao/Off-Road-Digital-Twin/README.md

 # Digital Twin Creation in Off-road Environments

-Supplementary material for our paper titled "Framework for digital twin creation in off-road environments from LiDAR scans".
+Supplementary material for our paper [Framework for digital twin creation in off-road environments from LiDAR scans](http://doi.org/10.1117/12.2663632) presented at the SPIE Defense and Commercial Sensing conference 2023.

 ![framework](figures/framework.png?raw=true)